Cable Tool Drilling

 Reliable cable tool drilling using proven methods for long-lasting groundwater wells.

-This slurry is then removed using a bailer or sand pump.
-Furthermore, in water-bearing formations, natural water mixes with cuttings, which improves drilling efficiency.
-However, when dry formations are encountered, water is added to support slurry formation and continue the process.
+Cable tool drilling works by repeatedly lifting and dropping a heavy drill string into the borehole.
+This impact breaks or loosens underground materials and creates slurry at the bottom of the hole.
+The slurry is then removed using a bailer or sand pump.
+In water-bearing formations, natural groundwater mixes with the cuttings and supports the drilling process.
+However, when dry formations are encountered, water may be added to help form slurry and continue drilling efficiently.

 A typical Cable Tool Drilling setup includes: